GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 * **Secure performance boosters for blockchains:** Develop secure frameworks for boosting performance and improving scalability of Web 3.0 and DeFi, as well as foundations of provable security for blockchain-based resource markets and sidechains. <br/>
 <u>Funded by NSF<u/>

-* **Basing cryptography on biological assumptions:** Construct bounded-query memory devices, or consumable tokens, from proteins, and use them in various cryptographic applications such as digital lockers and bounded-execution programs.
+* **Basing cryptography on biochemical assumptions:** Construct bounded-query memory devices, or consumable tokens, from proteins, and use them in various cryptographic applications such as digital lockers and bounded-execution programs.
 More about it in our ([paper](https://link.springer.com/chapter/10.1007/978-3-031-06944-4_26), [Eurocrypt 2022](https://eurocrypt.iacr.org/2022/)).

+* **Timed revocable delegation of cryptographic capabilities:** Build constructions for delegating cryptographic capabilities, such as digital signatures and zero knowledge proofs, that are timed, revocable and anonymous, and explore their applications to Web 3.0. <br/>
+<u>Funded by Protocol Labs<u/>

 * **Privacy and blockchains:** Build a privacy-preserving smart contract (PPSC) scheme using fully homomorphic encryption and non-interactive zero knowledge proofs.
 More about our PPSC framework can be found in our [paper](https://eprint.iacr.org/2021/133), and more about current private computing solutions for blockchains can be found in our ([SoK paper](https://eprint.iacr.org/2021/727.pdf), [EuroS&P 2022](https://www.ieee-security.org/TC/EuroSP2022/)).